sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 parameter in query strings when requesting for the capability set documents.
 The value of “trunkid” parameter is generated by the SIP service provider and provided to the administrator via some out-of-band mechanism.
-SIP service providers must ensure that value of the “trunkid” parameters should not inadvertently communicate sensitive information to an attacker such as a username or password credential.
+SIP service providers MUST ensure that value of the “trunkid” parameters does not inadvertently communicate sensitive information to an attacker such as a username or password credential.

 In addition to the considerations listed above, all the security